Best Surf Fishing Gear: 10 Essentials for Your Arsenal

 Your reel is just about as important as your rod when it comes to selecting your surf fishing gear.
 A couple of quick recommendations here:

-For most light tackle needs, a 4000 series spinning reel is fantastic.
-I also like the 3000 size, especially if you prefer lighter surf fishing gear.
+For most light tackle needs, a 3000 – 4000 series spinning reel is fantastic.

 You should always match your reel to your rod just as you should match your rod to your reel.
 Again, this in depth article on the best reels for surf fishing actually walks you through the sizes and which reel to pair with which size rod.
-My top two spinning reels for surf fishing are:
+My top two spinning reels for surf fishing are the Penn Spinfisher and the Penn Battle.

 A couple other reputable brands include Daiwa and Shimano.
 Take a look at that article referenced above and if you have questions on any of them, don’t hesitate to reach out via the contact us page.